christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.8](/images/cleopatra.png){:width="400px"}

 Fig. 1.8.
 (L) Julia Mamaea, Queen of Pontus (wife of Polemon II), (R) Cleopatra VII.
-Polemon Pythodoros, King of Pontus was a regional aliases of Julius Caesar/Asander (as Asander and Polemon were both married to Dynamis), and if he also played the religious role of Gaius Julius Sohaemus of Emesa, Priest-King of Emesa, and Cleopatra played the
+Polemon Pythodoros, King of Pontus was a regional alias of Julius Caesar/Asander (as Asander and Polemon were both married to Dynamis), and if he also played the religious role of Gaius Julius Sohaemus of Emesa, Priest-King of Emesa, and Cleopatra played the